j3-signalroom/kafka_cluster-topics-partition_count_recommender-tool/README.md

 The service account needs to have [OrganizationAdmin](https://docs.confluent.io/cloud/current/security/access-control/rbac/predefined-rbac-roles.html#organizationadmin), [EnvironmentAdmin](https://docs.confluent.io/cloud/current/security/access-control/rbac/predefined-rbac-roles.html#environmentadmin) or [CloudClusterAdmin](https://docs.confluent.io/cloud/current/security/access-control/rbac/predefined-rbac-roles.html#cloudclusteradmin) role to provision Kafka cluster API keys and the [MetricsViewer](https://docs.confluent.io/cloud/current/security/access-control/rbac/predefined-rbac-roles.html#metricsviewer-role) role to access the Metrics API for all clusters it has access to.

 1. Use the [Confluent CLI (Command-Line Interface)](https://docs.confluent.io/confluent-cli/current/overview.html) to create the service account:

+   > **Note:** If you haven't already, install the [Confluent CLI](https://docs.confluent.io/confluent-cli/current/overview.html) and log in to your Confluent Cloud account using `confluent login`.
+Moreover, the account you use to log in must have the [OrganizationAdmin](https://docs.confluent.io/cloud/current/security/access-control/rbac/predefined-rbac-roles.html#organizationadmin) role to create the **Cloud API key in Step 5**.

    ```shell
    confluent iam service-account create <SERVICE_ACCOUNT_NAME> --description "<DESCRIPTION>"
    ```